RubenEschauzier/phd-symposium-2024-eswc/content/literature.review.md

 ## State of the Art
 {:#LiteratureReview}

 First, existing approaches for LTQP optimization must be considered.
-Then, the following sections will discuss existing SPARQL optimization approaches that can be adapted to personalized LTQP optimization.
+Then, the following sections will discuss existing SPARQL optimization approaches that can be adapted for personalized LTQP optimization.

 <!-- due to the wide scope of personalized query optimization, the literature review should consider many fields of related traditional SPARQL optimization literature.
 The engine can pre-compute statistical information or indexes of often visited documents to speed up both query execution and aid in link prioritisation.
 Furthermore, the engine might cache (partial) query results that are often visited.
 Additionally, learned optimization algorithms can assist query planning by using previous experiences to learn to optimize join plans for similar queries. -->